Melbourne Guide - Best Time - Things to Do

 - Crowds: Although it is popular, there is enough green space for everyone!

 - Website: Royal Botanic Gardens Melbourne

 - Tour: Melbourne Highlights and Punt in the Botanic Gardens

-As the second most populous city in Australia, there's no denying that Melbourne can get overwhelming.
-It is an expansive concrete jungle that is abuzz 24/7, so it is not unusual to find yourself craving a little bit of peace and quiet after a while.
+As the second-most populous city in Australia, there's no denying that Melbourne can get overwhelming.
+It is an expansive concrete jungle that is abuzz 24/7, so it is not unusual to find yourself craving a little bit of peace after a while.
 Luckily, there is a calming green oasis right in the middle of the city, in the form of the Royal Botanic Gardens.
 The gardens stretch over two different sites (one in Cranbourne and one in Melbourne), with the Melbourne Gardens covering more than 38 hectares.
 Since it began in 1846, the Garden has been an extremely popular place with locals and visitors alike, and each year more than one million people stop by the gardens to enjoy the plant life and serenity.

 - Tip: Although there are a couple of cafes, the gardens are perfect for bringing your own picnic lunch.

 - Tip: You can access the park from all sides.
 Parking available on St. Kilda Road close to the Shrine of Remembrance.